jina-ai/jina/docs/datatype/image/text2image.md

 ```

 ### Searching
-Now, let's build the search Flow and use it to find sample query images.
+Now, let's build the search Flow and use it to search with sample query images.

 Our Flow contains the following Executors: